-- a) Collect the 2D locations produced by the MEOLUT and corresponding to each individually transmitted burst for each unique beacon ID.
-This single location selection should not use a priori knowledge of the beacon location. - b) Collect the composite 2D locations produced by the MEOLUT and corresponding to all the bursts received for each unique beacon ID (maximum of 7 bursts if all of them have been correctly received by the MEOLUT).
-This composite location selection should not use a priori knowledge of the beacon location. - c) For each location (single and composite), calculate the location error.

-- d) For each location (single and composite), determine whether the location error is less than 5 km and flag the list accordingly. - e) Aggregate the results obtained across the four tests and calculate for each NB the probability to obtain a location error lower than 5 km for single and composite locations.
+- Collect the 2D locations produced by the MEOLUT and corresponding to each individually transmitted burst for each unique beacon ID.
+This single location selection should not use a priori knowledge of the beacon location. - Collect the composite 2D locations produced by the MEOLUT and corresponding to all the bursts received for each unique beacon ID (maximum of 7 bursts if all of them have been correctly received by the MEOLUT).
+This composite location selection should not use a priori knowledge of the beacon location. - For each location (single and composite), calculate the location error. - For each location (single and composite), determine whether the location error is less than 5 km and flag the list accordingly. - Aggregate the results obtained across the twelve tests and calculate for each NB: - the probability to obtain a location for single burst locations over transmitted bursts number: